 The Old Fortress of Corfu is really impressive!
 It is built on a rocky peninsula and from there the citizens had complete control of the whole coast.
 The fortress was built after the 15th century by the Venetians on the oldest Byzantine capital of the island.
 The Old Fortress can be visited today, as it is an area with museums, exhibitions, a library and several outdoor events that take place there.

 The old town of Corfu, with its narrow cobbled streets, is truly unique!
-The buildings and colorful mansions give a colourful overall image of the old city, which leaves no visitor unimpeded.
+The buildings and colourful mansions give a colourful overall image of the old city, which leaves no visitor unimpeded.

 But Corfu is not just the old town.
 It is also Pontikonisi, which the legend says is Odysseus’ ship, which God Posidonas turned into a rock.